 Your project may require an influencer.
 On Weibo, you can go on a KOL marketing.
 These internet celebrities often have a huge fan base, and they can support your communication.
 With our address book, we contact the appropriate KOL for your campaign.

-Creating quality and catching contents in the key to reach users and get their follow.
+Creating quality and catching content in the key to reaching users and getting their followers.
 We take care of creating your page, regardless of the selected network.
 Our team includes effective Chinese staff, who take care of users’ questions and requests online.

 SEM (Search Engine Marketing)